Obama Administration to Rely on 'Clean Coal' and Unproven Sequestration to Combat Climate Change

 The day after Obama's speech, Moniz told Congress “the President advocates an all-of-the-above energy strategy and I am very much in tune with this."

 What's wrong with an all-of-the-above strategy?
 It extends reliance on fossil fuels, at a time when scientists warn that we can only burn 20 percent of current reserves before the world tips past the crucial 2 degree Celsius point.
 Beyond two degrees, some of the most devastating impacts of global warming will be felt.
 Keep in mind that, if all of the world's coal is burned, global temperatures could rise by a jaw-dropping 15 degrees Celsius, a study published in the prestigious journal Nature last year concluded.

 The stakes, when it comes to controlling American greenhouse gas emissions, are huge.

-In May, carbon dioxide levels in the Earth’s atmosphere reached 400 parts per million—the highest level of carbon dioxide ever recorded in human history.
-Last year, the continental U.S. experienced its hottest year on record, and the National Resources Defense Council estimates that climate-related disasters like crop loss, wildfires and floods cost the nation roughly $140 billion last year alone, with much of the tab picked up by taxpayers.
+In May, carbon dioxide levels in the Earth's atmosphere reached 400 parts per million—the highest level of carbon dioxide ever recorded in human history.
+Last year, the continental U.S. experienced its hottest year on record, and the Natural Resources Defense Council estimates that climate-related disasters like crop loss, wildfires and floods cost the nation roughly $140 billion last year alone, with much of the tab picked up by taxpayers.